naoisehayes/notes/docs/History/Nuremberg_Trials.md

 - The Nazi Party held its first rally in Munich (1923).

-- It wasnt until 1927 that the rallies were moved to Nuremberg.
+- It wasn't until 1927 that the rallies were moved to Nuremberg.

 - Prior to Hitler's coming to power, the rallies were used to show the strength of the Nazi Party and to impress German public opinion.

 - It was not until 1933, after Hitler came to power, that the Nuremberg Rallies took on the shape so well known to the world.

-- Albert Speer was involved in the organisation of the 1933 rally.
+- Albert Speer was involved in the organization of the 1933 rally.

 - Hitler and Speer wanted to create buildings which would last 1,000 years.

-- Hitler believed in Speers theory of '**ruin value**' - that ancient ruins provided proof of the greatness of previous civilisations.
+- Hitler believed in Speers theory of '**ruin value**' - that ancient ruins provided proof of the greatness of previous civilizations.

 - These buildings would demonstrate Nazi Power and reflect the glory Hitler planned for Germany.

 - The rallies were used to:

 &nbsp;&nbsp;&nbsp;1.
 Glorify Hitler

 &nbsp;&nbsp;&nbsp;2.
 Spread Nazi ideology

 &nbsp;&nbsp;&nbsp;3.
-Mobilse the mass of the German people
+Mobilize the mass of the German people

-- one way of spreding Nazi propaganda was that each rally had a different theme, usually celebrating recent Nazi achievements.
+- one way of spreading Nazi propaganda was that each rally had a different theme, usually celebrating recent Nazi achievements.

 - In 1933, the Nazis celebrated their rise to power in the **Rally of Victory**.

-- In 1934, the Nazis emphasised the oneness of Germany in the **Rally of Unity and strength**.
+- In 1934, the Nazis emphasized the oneness of Germany in the **Rally of Unity and strength**.
 Leni Riefensthal filmed *Triumph of the Will* at this rally.

-- In 1935, the **Rally of Freedom** celebrated breaking the Treaty of Versailles with the introduction of concription.
+- In 1935, the **Rally of Freedom** celebrated breaking the Treaty of Versailles with the introduction of conscription.

 - In 1935 the **Nuremberg Laws** against the Jews were passed at a special meeting of the reichstag in the city.

-- In 1936, the Nazis celebrated the remilitarisation of the Rhineland in the **Rally of Honour**.
+- In 1936, the Nazis celebrated the remilitarization of the Rhineland in the **Rally of Honor**.

 - In 1937, the **Rally of Greater Germany** celebrated the Union with Austria (Anchluss) in that year.